jdodds/qooxdoo.el/README.md

 ============

 This is a little awkward, because you probably don't want to turn this on for every .js file.
-The cleanest thing I've found so far is [eproject](https://github.com/jrockway/eproject).
+The cleanest thing I've found so far is [eproject](https://github.com/jrockway/eproject) in combination with [espect](https://github.com/rafl/espect).
 Stick something like:

     (require 'eproject)